weaversa/cryptol-course/labs/overview/overview.md

 Comprehensions also support notions of *cartesian*, *parallel*, and *self-referential* definitions.

-* **Cartesian** -- A new sequence is formed from all possible combinations of pairs taken from the supplied lists when they are separated by commas.
-The size of a Cartesian comprehension will (in general) be the product of the sizes of the supplied lists:
+* **Cartesian** -- A new sequence is formed from all possible combinations of pairs taken from the supplied sequences when they are separated by commas.
+The size of a Cartesian comprehension will (in general) be the product of the sizes of the supplied sequences:

 ```sh
 labs::overview::overview> [ (x, y) | x <- [0 ..
 2], y <- [0 ..
 2] ]